 The proposed use of the site for dwellings is classed under Annex 3 (Flood Risk Vulnerability Classification) of the NPPF as being more vulnerable.
-Given consideration to table 3 (Flood risk vulnerability and flood zone 'compatibility') of the NPPG and the position of the dwellings within flood zone 1 it is considered by the Local Planning Authority that the proposed three dwellings would not be required to pass the sequential or exceptions test.
+Given consideration to table 3 (Flood risk vulnerability and flood zone 'compatibility') of the NPPG and the position of the dwellings within flood zone 1 it is considered by the Local Planning Authority that the proposed three dwellings would pass the sequential test (subject to a condition to secure no development in FZ2-3) and that the exceptions test is not required.